Outpatient Eating Disorder Treatment at Opal

 Individual Sessions

-Clients have weekly meetings with their treatment team which includes a therapist, dietitian, and psychiatrist.
-This may also include exercise and culinary experientials.
+Clients have weekly meetings with their treatment team which includes a therapist, dietitian, and psychiatric provider.
+This may also include a movement coach and culinary experientials.

 Group Therapy and Meals Experience